 Grants.gov is the federal government's online application system.
 It provides one central portal where organizations and individuals can electronically find and apply for grants throughout the federal government.
 Grants.gov is THE single access point for over 1,000 grant programs offered by the 26 federal agencies that make grants.
 Learn more by visiting www.grants.gov.

 Who should use Grants.gov?

 All applicants to the National Endowment for the Arts are required to use Grants.gov.

 The first step in applying through Grants.gov is registration.
 This is a multi-step process for which you should allow at least two weeks.
 Registration must be completed before you can apply.
-See "Get Registered" for details.
+See "Registering as an Organization" for details.
 Start on this now; don't wait until right before your deadline!

 Register or Renew/Verify Registration with Grants.gov

 NOTE: Applicants are required to change their Grants.gov passwords every 60 days.
 See www.grants.gov for more details on requirements for Usernames and Passwords.

 It is your organization's responsibility to create and maintain a regularly updated registration with Grants.gov.
 This includes registration with the System for Award Management (SAM), where your organization's information must be renewed annually.
 Finalize a new or renew an existing registration at least two weeks before the application deadline.
 This should allow you time to resolve any issues that may arise with Grants.gov or SAM.
 Failure to comply with these requirements may result in your inability to submit your application.

 If your organization is not yet registered, go to Grants.gov's Registering as an Organization.
 Allow a minimum of two weeks for this multi-step, one-time process.
 If your organization already has registered, renew your registration with SAM and verify that your registration with Grants.gov is current.

 - SAM Federal Service Desk: Call 1-866-606-8220 or see the information posted on the SAM website at SAM User Help.